-B.C.G. and first dose of Hepatitis B are given to newborns at government hospitals prior to discharge while the first series of vaccines (< 18 months) are given at Mother and Child Health Centres.
+B.C.G. and the first dose of Hepatitis B are given to newborns at government hospitals prior to discharge while the first series of vaccines (< 18 months) are given at Mother and Child Health Centres.
 Remaining boosters are given at public schools by nurses from the Department of Health.

 Do most private pediatricians/clinics follow Hong Kong’s Childhood Immunisation Programme?

 Private pediatricians follow a more flexible and slightly different regime.
-The actual timing of the vaccinations is similar but we offer a wider choice of vaccines.
+The actual timing of the vaccinations is similar, but we offer a wider choice of vaccines.
 We often use combined vaccines so that we can give fewer injections to the child.
-For example we often use “6 in 1” vaccines which incorporate Hepatitis B, DTaP IPV and HiB vaccines into one.
+For example, we often use “6 in 1” vaccines which incorporate Hepatitis B, DTaP IPV and HiB vaccines into one.
 This means that we are giving 1 injection instead of 3 separate injections, therefore speeding up the process and minimizing discomfort for the child.

 Private practitioners also provide some “optional vaccines”, such as rotavirus, HiB, Hepatitis A, and conjugated meningococcal vaccines.
 Since some of these vaccines are standard in other countries, we can easily add them to the expat child’s vaccination schedule.

-What vaccines are only available in private clinics?
+Which vaccines are only available in private clinics?

 Some vaccines are provided in the private sector only.
 These include influenza vaccine, hepatitis A vaccine, Haemophilus influenzae type b vaccine, meningococcal vaccine, Japanese encephalitis vaccine and combined vaccines which contain a combination of various vaccine components.

-Hong Kong’s child immunisation schedule is similar to other European/ Western vaccination schedules.
+Hong Kong’s child immunisation schedule is similar to other European/Western vaccination schedules.
 B.C.G. and Hepatitis B are given earlier due to high local prevalence of the disease.
 Other vaccines such as Haemophilus influenzae Type B (HiB) and Meningococcal are usually not given due to the fact that the associated infections are less prevalent in Hong Kong.